 The cleanliness of any healthcare environment is essential for infection prevention and control and patient well-being.
 Cleaners, along with healthcare professionals, play an indispensable role in quality improvement, in the confidence the public has in hospitals and healthcare, and in reducing infection-related risks.

 The importance of medical cleaning highly depends on the commercial cleaner that a facility will choose to hire.
 There are a lot of commercial cleaners in Sydney that caters to this needs.
-Now that the world faces pandemic, it will only make sense that medical cleaning demands are high.
+Now that the world faces a pandemic, it will only make sense that medical cleaning demands are high.

 1 out of every 20 people who end up in the hospital contract Healthcare-Associated Infection (HAI).
 According to the Centre for Disease and Control, 99,000 people die as a result of HAI annually.

 These infections can be stopped.
-The Centre for Disease and Control makes it clear that cleaning and disinfecting environmental surfaces in the healthcare facilities can significantly reduce the spread of infections.
+The Centre for Disease and Control makes it clear that cleaning and disinfecting environmental surfaces in healthcare facilities can significantly reduce the spread of infections.

 10 Most Common Pathogens